tomgrean/androidIME-skin/README.md

 # androidIME-skin
-a collection of android IME skins
+a collection of android IME skins.

+currently there are trime, yong.